Which Kind of Portfolio Would a Financial Adviser Recommend to a Young Investor?

 The Free Leverage Bonanza: Selling Puts and Buying LEAPs

-Hold onto your hats because we’re about to kick things up a notch with what I like to call the “Free Leverage Bonanza.”
+Hold onto your hats because we’re about to kick things up a notch with what I call the “Free Leverage Bonanza.”
 This strategy is so slick it’ll make a cat burglar jealous.

 Here’s how it works: You sell puts on a stock you’d be happy to own, then use some or all of the premium to buy long-term call options (LEAPs) on the same stock.
 It’s like getting a free lottery ticket with a chance to win big!